 If you have questions that are not answered on the COVID-19 section of the FDA's website, please email email@example.com.

 With the ongoing pandemic, we know that there are a lot of unknowns for you both personally and professionally.
 The Florida Dental Association is here to be your constant support and guidance through this time of uncertainty by monitoring activity and advocating for you at the state and national levels, alerting you of any changes that may affect you and providing expert advice from our team of professionals, so you can continue to focus on your family, patients and practice.

-If you are not yet a member, we invite you to Apply Online or submit the PDF Version of the application to email@example.com.
-If you were a member in 2019 but have not yet renewed for 2020, please Renew for 2020.
-Our member relations team is happy to help you by phone at 850.681.3629 and email at firstname.lastname@example.org.
+Stay informed!
+If you are not yet a member or you have not yet renewed for 2021, please visit the Member Center.
+Our member relations team is always happy to help you by phone at 850-681-3629, live chat and email at firstname.lastname@example.org.